Now without further ado, let’s get rolling, shall we?

 That said, either Cobalt or Red can be used as solely a DAC into a separate Amp.
 Right now I’m using the DF Red with a 3.5mm interconnect into the Bravo Audio Ocean.
 It sounds marvelous!

-Instead of having a rotary volume dial like the DACport, the Mojo opts to utilize small rolling globes which you essentially press.
+Instead of having a rotary volume dial like the DACport, the Mojo opts to utilize small rolling globes that you essentially press.
 One increases volume, the other decreases it.
-The third volume globe is the power button and also represents source file according to color.
+The third volume globe is the power button and also represents the source file according to color.
 This time there’s an even wider array of colors due to the Mojo being able to support up to 32-bit/768kHz files.
-I’ve read some people b*tching and complaining about it, but it’s really not that difficult to grasp if you’re educated above a second grade level. 🙂
+I’ve read some people b*tching and complaining about it, but it’s really not that difficult to grasp if you’re educated above a second-grade level. 🙂

 Let’s take a peek.

 Hold down the power button globe ball thingy for 2 seconds.
 After this, the Mojo will turn on, and the volume globes will also display colors.
 The unit should be recognized by your PC almost instantaneously.
 Once it is, find it in your Control Panel’s Sound section.
 It should say “Chord Async USB 44.1kHz – 768kHz.”
 Right-click and set it as your default device!

 Take note of the different colors on the power button and what they refer to.